bgoodfriend/flaskapi/README.md

 # flaskapi
 This repo was a rapidproof of concept for creating an API.

 This implementation allows GET/PUT to an array of buckets, and a GET or POST query to check those buckets against a requested time range.
-For simplicity the buckets are just a dict, but they could have been an S3 or Redis.
+For simplicity the buckets are just a list of dicts, but they could have been an S3 or Redis.

-This solution was created using Python: Flask, datetime, pytz (time zones).
+This solution was created using Python: Flask, datetime, pytz.

-Metrics were added using [prometheus-flask-exporter](https://pypi.org/project/prometheus-flask-exporter/).
+I added metrics using [prometheus-flask-exporter](https://pypi.org/project/prometheus-flask-exporter/).

 I added a static swagger.json and exposed it with [flask-swagger-ui](https://github.com/sveint/flask-swagger-ui).